 - 4 ounces ginger beer (Gosling's makes one just for this purpose)

-Fill a highball glass with ice.
+Fill a tall glass (preferably a highball glass) with ice.
 If using lime, squeeze a slice over the ice.
-Add the Gosling's rum.
-Add the ginger beer and place a slice of lime on the rim of the glass for a garnish.
+Add the ginger beer.
+Top the ginger beer with the rum (for effect) and place a slice of lime on the rim of the glass for a garnish.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!